sfstoolbox/sfs-python/CONTRIBUTING.rst

    git clone https://github.com/sfstoolbox/sfs-python.git
    cd sfs-python
-   python3 -m pip install --user -e .

-... where ``-e`` stands for ``--editable``.
+   uv sync

+This creates a virtual environment where the latest development version of the SFS Toolbox is installed.
+Note that you can activate this environment from any directory (e.g. one where you have some Python scripts using the ``sfs`` module), it doesn't have to be the directory where you cloned the Git repository.

-This way, your installation always stays up-to-date, even if you pull new changes from the Github repository.
+Wherever you activate that environment from, it will always stay up-to-date, even if you pull new changes from the Github repository or switch branches.

 .. _PyPI: https://pypi.org/project/sfs/
 .. _Github: https://github.com/sfstoolbox/sfs-python/